cyberark/conjur-k8s-csi-provider/README.md

 ## Usage

-1. Create and configure a JWT Authenticator instance in Conjur
+1. Create and configure a JWT Authenticator instance in Secrets Manager

-   Load the following Conjur policy samples to setup AuthnJWT.
+   Load the following Secrets Manager policy samples to setup AuthnJWT.

-   Each workload in Kubernetes is represented as a Conjur `host`, specified by identifying annotations.
+   Each workload in Kubernetes is represented as a Secrets Manager `host`, specified by identifying annotations.

    ```yaml